 - Killarney Candle Makers use rapeseed oil grown on their own farm to make their candles in Ireland

-Palm Wax is a recent entry into the market.
+Palm Wax/Oil is a recent entry into the market.
 It’s often blended with soy wax to make it more solid.
 I have heard that ‘organic plant-based wax’ on sale is palm wax so check before you buy.
-Being imported this product will most likely have a higher carbon footprint than locally made waxes and concerns over its role in deforestation of tropical rain forests and the credibility of certification schemes for ‘sustainable palm oil’ it might be one to avoid for now.
+Being imported this product will most likely have a higher carbon footprint than locally made waxes and their are concerns over the credibility of certification schemes for ‘sustainable palm oil’.

 Wicks can be made from timber or waxed cotton.
 The less expensive candles can have wire inserts in them which some fear leads to noxious chemicals in the air.
 If you do opt for candles with wooden wicks make sure they’re certified as sustainable, i.e. FSC certified.